Why was Fidelis international Seminary created?

 Highly reproducible.
 We desire that all of the instruction and the tools used in this course can be easily multiplied by those who seek to make faithful disciples within their spheres of influence.
 The reason we are not charging tuition is that we are aiming to develop many generations of cohort-leaders around the world who can be a force for the advancement of the kingdom of God in their home countries.

-The curriculum has five essential elements that are a part of each of the sixty-five lessons.
-You can learn more here.
+The curriculum has five core elements that are a part of each of the sixty-five lessons.